0xPolygon/kurtosis-cdk/docs/quickstart/deploy-stack.md

 ## MacOS issues

-!!! tip "Resolving MacOS issues"
+!!! warning "Resolving MacOS issues"
+    - MacOS set up is a bit flakey.
-    If you are running MacOS, please follow the [MacOS troubleshooting steps](mac-troubles.md) to help fix issues with the installations, and prior to trying out the RPC calls.
+    - If you are running MacOS, please follow the [MacOS troubleshooting steps](mac-troubles.md) to help fix issues with the installations, and prior to trying out the RPC calls.

 ## Set up